-And robotics technology isn't merely applied to mundane or repetitive tasks; robots can now perform complicated procedures that have long been the domain of specially trained humans, including scouring dense forests to find missing hikers and even performing minimally-invasive heart surgery.
+Robotics technology isn’t merely applied to mundane or repetitive tasks; robots can now perform complicated procedures that have long been the domain of specially trained humans, including scouring dense forests to find missing hikers and even performing minimally invasive heart surgery.

-Here are 10 publicly traded companies where humans work hand-in-hand with robots to tackle complex problems.
+Here are 12 publicly traded robotics companies where humans work hand-in-hand with robots to tackle complex problems.

-The use of AI-enabled robotics is burgeoning in the industrial and consumer sectors, especially the former, where it's used to do everything from quickly ship packages to explore oceans for untapped oil deposits.
-Below are four publicly traded companies that develop robots or implement them in some aspect of their business practices.
+The use of AI-enabled robotics is burgeoning in the industrial and consumer sectors, especially the former, where it’s used to do everything from quickly ship packages to explore oceans for untapped oil deposits.
+Below are six publicly traded companies that develop robots or implement them in some aspect of their business practices.